Spring 2021 Commencement

 How will faculty and staff get their tickets?

 Faculty and staff will receive an email with ticketing information for each ceremony they will be attending.
+Faculty and staff must have a ticket for each ceremony they plan to attend, and should present the ticket for scanning when entering the assembly area.

 Where should faculty and staff assemble on the day of commencement?

 Faculty and staff who will be participating in the commencement processional should assemble in the tent in the grassy area south of the main gate of the Soccer Stadium, in full academic regalia.
 Important: There will not be any place to store personal belongings, so faculty and staff should arrive at the Soccer Stadium already dressed and only with items they will carry onto the field.
+Umbrellas may be carried onto the field.

 When should faculty and staff arrive?